-Today, I can proudly say, that damn right I put more emotion and passion in it.
+Today, I can proudly say that, damn right, I put more emotion and passion into my business.
 Just differently.

-Business; small business or large multinational businesses are built on passion; the passion of the founder and the passion and dedication of the people in that business.
+Businesses, small enterprises, or large multinational companies, are built on passion.
+The passion of the founder and the passion and dedication of the people within that business.
 How else would you deliver something better every single day?

 Being passionate is a good thing, as long as it drives forward the business.
-I believe the problems start when fear creeps in, lack of self-confidence creeps in, question marks queue in your mind every single day, and doubts build up.
+I believe, the problems start when fear and lack of self-confidence creep in, question marks queue in your mind every single day, and doubts build up.
 I make no mistake, it happens, you cannot avoid it from happening.

-Putting more emotion in the business is not wrong, it is just different.
+Putting more emotion into the business is not wrong; it’s just different.
 Women and men are different, and therefore they do business differently.
 Previously, I didn’t do research on how women do business, but I know how I do it.
 I put compassion in it, and I am well aware of that.
-Furthermore, I know that my thoughts drive my emotions and see the difference between an opinion formulated based on feeling and a hard fact.
-So this is precisely why I think it is fantastic that women build businesses differently than men do.
+Furthermore, I know that my thoughts drive my emotions, and see the difference between an opinion formulated based on feelings and hard facts.
+So, this is precisely why I think it is fantastic that women build businesses differently than men do.

 The world is changing.
-Technology cuts through the fabric of business and society; people want to be connected more than ever, the level of self-awareness is increasing, people stay with companies who demonstrate social responsibility.
+Technology cuts through the fabric of business and society and people want to be connected more than ever.
+The level of self-awareness is increasing, and people stay with companies who demonstrate social responsibility.
 We get closer to the balance of heart and mind every single day.
 Women doing business is a part of this evolution.
 I am fortunate to be a part of this evolution.